- Digital access

 - Copyright violations: No content from seattletimes.com or any other source can be reproduced in its entirety.
 Instead, use a small and relevant excerpt and then provide a link to the full version.

-- Trolling behavior such as sealioning, doxxing, masquerading as another person, or persistent unwarranted flagging of many comments by a single user.
+- Trolling behavior such as sealioning, doxxing, masquerading as another person or entity, or persistent unwarranted flagging of many comments by a single user.

 - Profanity: Particularly obscene or pornographic language (including attempts at disguising profanity with dashes or other symbols).
 There may be situations where some common profanity is permitted based on context.